 Become a Vital Part of the Mount Olivet Community

-Our Congregational Engagement Coordinator, Katie Marxhausen, can get you started!
-You can reach Katie at 612.767.2219 or email.
+Our Coordinator of Service and Outreach, Laurie Hancer, can get you started!
+You can reach Laurie at 612.767.2267 or email.

 There are many ways to help make our Sunday Worship Services a welcoming environment where everyone who comes through our doors has an opportunity to celebrate our faith, enjoy our choirs, and hear an inspiring message from our pastors.